Rules and Regulations

 In order to run on time events, FLY performs routines in order.
 Please check in with the backstage manager thirty (30) minutes prior to the scheduled performance time.
 Dancers not present due to rehearsing or dancers that perform out of order without prior permission may receive a point deduction.
 Dancers shall have at least 3 dances in between numbers to change.

-There are no refunds for competition fees for any reason.
+There are no refunds for entry fees, media fees, improv or title fees for any reason or at any time.

 Venues are subject to change.

 Doors to the theatre open thirty (30) minutes prior to the start of the competition.
 Doors for dressing rooms open 45 minutes prior to the competition.

 By attending a FLY Dance Competition event, all students, choreographers, and teachers agree to give permission to be photographed and videotaped and agree to allow FLY to use any photos or footage for publicity, branding, and advertising.

 By registering a routine, the studio or independent dancer is stating that they have the right to perform that choreography and anything encompassing that routine's performance.